choria-legacy/marionette-collective/website/reference/plugins/ddl.md

 As you see we can define all the major components of input and output parameters.  *:type* can be one of various values and each will have different parameters, more on that later.

 As of version 2.1.1 the outputs can define a default value.
 For agents the reply structures are pre-populated with all the defined outputs, if no default is supplied a default of nil will be set.

+As of version 2.3.1 the inputs can also define default values, this is only processed and applied for non optional inputs.

 By default mcollective only show data from actions that failed, the *display* line above tells it to always show the results.
 Possible values are *:ok*, *:failed* (the default behavior) and *:always*.